Unit Co-ordinator: Dr Yash Shrivastava

 The unit assessment is based on six components:

 The Topic Proposal is a plan, about 2-3 pages in length.
 It should be written in consultation with your supervisor and give a brief description of the project being undertaken.
 It should also include a time schedule (a project plan) for the various tasks involved in the project work.
 In particular, if any purchase-delivery time is required (for building experimental equipment etc.), the proposal must include allowances for this.
 Failure to submit a satisfactory proposal may result in discontinuation of the unit for that semester.
 There is no formal penalty for late submission of the Proposal, however your supervisor(s) may take a dim view of your not having handed one in.

 The project plan is a breakdown of all the tasks, both administrative and engineering, that are required to complete your project, together with the time allocated to each task and the ordering of these in time.
 The idea is that you know what you have to complete each week in order to complete the overall project on time.
 There will always be the unexpected, but by careful planning you will be better prepared for these.

-The progress report should include 1) an introduction, 2) a literature survey, of 5--10 pages, in a form similar to that which will appear in the final treatise, 3) a report of not more than 1000 words on the work carried out thus far, and 4) a revised proposal/plan for the following semester's work.
+The progress report should include 1) an introduction, 2) a literature survey, of 5--10 pages, in a form similar to that which will appear in the final treatise, 3) a report on the work carried out thus far, and 4) a revised proposal/plan for the following semester's work.
 You should consult your supervisor(s) when preparing this report for advice regarding the content and structure of this document.